hotwired/stimulus/docs/reference/css_classes.md

 }
 ```

-**Note:** Stimulus will throw an error if you attempt to access a CSS class property when no matching CSS class attribute is present.
+If a CSS class attribute contains a list of class names, its singular CSS class property returns the first class in the list.

-If you want to use multiple classes, access the plural class property.
-You can apply the array of CSS classes to elements using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+Use the plural CSS class property to access all class names as an array.
+Combine this with [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to apply multiple classes at once:

 <meta data-controller="callout" data-callout-text-value="...this.loadingClasses">